awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-signed-urls.md

 You can distribute private content using a signed URL that is valid for only a short time—possibly for as little as a few minutes\.
 Signed URLs that are valid for such a short period are good for distributing content on\-the\-fly to a user for a specific purpose, such as distributing movie rentals or music downloads to customers on demand\.
 If your signed URLs will be valid for just a short period, you'll probably want to generate them automatically using an application that you develop\.
 When the user starts to download a file or starts to play a media file, CloudFront compares the expiration time in the URL with the current time to determine whether the URL is still valid\.

 You can also distribute private content using a signed URL that is valid for a longer time, possibly for years\.
 Signed URLs that are valid for a longer period are useful for distributing private content to known users, such as distributing a business plan to investors or distributing training materials to employees\.
-You can develop an application to generate these longer\-term signed URLs for you, or you can use one of the third\-party GUI tools listed in [Tools and Code Examples for Configuring Private Content](Resources.md#resources-distributing-private-content)\.
+You can develop an application to generate these longer\-term signed URLs for you\.

 ## When Does CloudFront Check the Expiration Date and Time in a Signed URL?<a name="private-content-check-expiration"></a>